HOW AND WHERE TO BUY BIKES ONLINE

-Those stores – Competitive Cyclist in the US, Tredz, Cyclestore, and Sigma Sports, and Rutland Cycling, in the UK, and Bike24 from Germany have the best selection of the models and brands of road disc bikes I suggest you consider.
+Competitive Cyclist and The Pro’s Closet in the US, Tredz, Cyclestore, and Sigma Sports in the UK, and Bike24 from Germany have the best selection of the models and brands of road disc bikes I suggest you consider.
 With a few exceptions, they also sell the brands and models on my list carried by the other online stores I recommend but that have less selection.

 There are a few other online stores that carry a good number of my list of models and brands that I don’t recommend you shop at – most notably R&A Cycles in the US and Evans Cycles in the UK – because their independent Trust Pilot or Google ratings are below the 4 out of 5-star bar I set as a minimum to be recommended on my Best Online Bike Stores list.

-You may have also heard of two other online stores.
-BikeExchange acts as a listing service for local bike shops.
+You may have also heard of BikeExchange.
+They act as a listing service for local bike shops.
 For the leading brands, you need to pick up the bikes at those shops.
 So it’s more like buying a bike at an LBS than online.
-Another store that is getting some attention in the US is The Pro’s Closet.
-It sells “pre-owned”, aka used bikes that they inspect, service, and certify before reselling.
-If you want to go the used route and are willing to take on a little more risk, you can check out Pinkbike which has a lot to choose from though far fewer later models.

 WHICH STORES ARE THE BEST

-Once I had a good fix on which of my recommended online stores carried the best selection of enthusiast-level bikes on my list, I looked at the stores against five criteria to come up with the best ones.
+With a good fix on which of my recommended online stores carry the best selection of enthusiast-level bikes on my list, I’ve looked at the stores against five criteria to come up with the best ones.